pinterest/PINFuture/README.md

 ## Deliberate design decisions
 These are possibly controvercial.
 - Don't return a value from the `success:failure:` and `completion:` methods that register a callback.
 A reader might be mislead into thinking that the callbacks will be executed (not just dispatched) sequentially.
+- Don't implement BrightFutures behavior of "execute callback on Main of it was registered from Main, or execute callback in background if registered from not Main".
+We think an explicit executor is better.
+With the BrightFuture behavior, a chunk of code copied to another location may not behave properly for very subtle reasons.

 ## Author